eCommerce Gamification: Meaning, Examples and Uses

 Spotify uses gamification all year round.
 Their daily mixes, weekly discovery lists, or on repeat playlists are all a part of a cleverly designed gamified experience.
 However, Spotify Wrapped is definitely the most beloved and anticipated one.

-So who else is excited to share their Spotify Wrapped 2021 with the world?
+So who else is excited for their Spotify Wrapped this year?

 2. MAISON KARL LAGERFELD